gptshubham595/NewsApp_For_Android_IOS_using_CSS/README.md

-# NewsApp For Android & IOS using WebTools
+# NewsApplication For Android & IOS using WebTools

 ## Folder 1 contains
  - News App that can show news to mobile devices like android & IOS using HTML, CSS, JQ, JAVASCRIPT